MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx.md

 date: 2024-04-10 10:00:00 +0100
 ---

-This post serves to explain nginx its technical [*How nginx processes a request*](https://nginx.org/en/docs/http/request_processing.html) page with C++ code.
+This post serves to explain nginx its technical [*How nginx processes a request*](https://nginx.org/en/docs/http/request_processing.html) page with snippets of C++ code taken from [my own web server](https://github.com/MyNameIsTrez/webserv).

 nginx its documentation of the [server directive](https://nginx.org/en/docs/http/ngx_http_core_module.html#server) explains that the `Host` HTTP header is used to decide which virtual server: